DavidCradock/DC/README.md

 Use globals instead, or pass pointers/references to objects.

-Strings.
+#Strings.

 Use wide strings as it's the default setting, they are recommended for many positive reasons (IE some user with a weird character is now supported) and it's easier to work with than multibyte.
 Sure, the L"bloody L!" is kinda annoying having to add Ls everywhere, but calm down, it's only a single character to add.
 Relax! :D

-Source code filenaming.
+#Source code filenaming.

 Prepend "DC" for the library's main include header (and possible .cpp), but for the rest of the files, do not add the "DC"

-Camel style casing, someFileWhichDoesSomething.
-It's easy to read and quite sparse.

-For parameter to methods/functions follow the above naming (IE no f/i/str etc) make first letter uppercase if needed (For example when needing to differenciate between object members)